 Obviously, you will need to pick a web hosting plan with enough space for your project(s).
 Let’s check out how much each plan allows:

-The other thing to consider is that WP Engine limits the number of sites you can have on each plan, whereas SiteGround is a bit more flexible as unlimited websites are allowed for the medium and top tier plans.
+The other thing to consider is that WP Engine limits the number of sites you can have, SiteGround offers more sites for the middle and top tier, and it’s also slightly cheaper.

 Bandwidth – How much traffic do they allow?